-If you’ve never been to the Middle East – but have it on your wishlist – Dubai is the perfect starter location for exploring this part of the globe.
-It’s one of the top 5 most visited cities in the world – up there with London and Paris – so it offers plenty for visitors to see and do.
+Did you know that Dubai is one of the top 5 most visited cities in the world – up there with London and Paris?
+It’s easy to see why as it offers plenty for visitors to see and do.

 As a travel destination that values modern living, luxury and wealth with roots still deeply tied to conservative Middle Eastern ways, knowing what to pack for Dubai can seem a bit challenging and uncertain.

 After you’ve gone through all this helpful material, tackling your Dubai packing essentials will be a breeze.
 Get ready to experience some world-class shopping, unforgettable desert camel rides and upscale beach lounging – and be prepared to fork over some money!

 Ok then, let’s get to it!

 The Ultimate Dubai Packing List

 Welcome to our Dubai survival guide – where you can lay your doubts to rest!
 Read on to find your top 22-needs packing list, tips on what to wear in Dubai that is fashionable and culturally accepted, a close look at Dubai’s seasonal weather conditions and how to pack for them.

 You’ll also find packing recommendations specifically for women and men, and tips for what not to pack for Dubai.

 Before you even take on the task of figuring out what to pack for Dubai, you’ll need an amazing backpack to pack it all into.
 For all types of travelers and destinations, our number one recommendation is the Nomatic Travel Bag.